Compositionality of Rewriting Rules with Conditions: Introduction and relation to previous work

 if we were to apply our edge creation rule at a match comprising the vertices marked $1$ and $2$, we would produce the non-simple graph depicted below (with $e'$ the newly produced edge):

-Therefore, in order to ensure that our transformations via application of rules keep the constraint of graphs to be simple intact, we need to endow the rules with so-called \emph{application conditions}.
-While this approach is in fact very well-known in the rewriting literature, we will demonstrate that via a careful re-implementation of the traditional framework some interesting mathematical structures may be uncovered: rules with conditions are endowed with a structure of composition operation that permits to synthesize sequences of causally sound rewriting steps \emph{without} reference to a host object, and this operation is demonstrated to be associative.
-Contact with the traditional techniques of rewriting is then made in the form of a suitable adaption of the so-called concurrency theorem, whereby a sequence of rule application to an initial object may always be equivalently described by the application of a sequential composite of the rules to that object.
-The most non-trivial part of our results then concerns a certain compositional associativity property, which reasons about structures in triple sequential compositions of rules.
+Therefore, in order to ensure that our transformations via application of rules keep intact the constraint of graphs to be simple, we need to endow the rules with \emph{application conditions}.
+While this approach is well known in the rewriting literature, it turns out that, via a careful re-implementation of the traditional framework, some interesting mathematical structures may be uncovered: rules with conditions are endowed with a structure of composition operation that allows one to synthesize sequences of causally sound rewriting steps \emph{without} reference to a host object.
+Crucially, this operation can be shown to be \emph{associative}.
+Contact with the traditional techniques of rewriting is then made in the form of a suitable adaption of the concurrency theorem, whereby a sequence of rule applications to a given object can always be equivalently described by a ``one-shot'' application of a sequential composite of the rules to that object (i.e.\ in a sense characterizing the effect of the sequential rule applications by the application of a single composite rule).
+The most subtle part of our results then consists in a certain compositional associativity property present in triple sequential compositions of rules.

-To conclude the example at hand, we will not only be able to express a constraint that the edge creation rule can only be applied to a graph if its input is matched to two vertices that are not already linked, but we will also be able to compute causal information such as e.g.\ that applying the edge creation rule $e_{+}$ followed by applying the edge deletion rule $e_{-}$ (in a fashion such as to delete the previously created edge) will lead to a rule that, when applied to a given graph, can also only be applied at two not yet linked vertices (transforming the graph identically).
+To relate to the example at hand, in addition to using the standard application condition technique to express \emph{constraints} on rules (such as the constraint that the edge creation rule should only be applied to a graph if its input is matched to two vertices that are not already linked), we will also be able to compute \emph{causal information}, such as e.g.\ that applying the edge creation rule $e_{+}$ followed by applying the edge deletion rule $e_{-}$ (in a fashion such as to delete the previously created edge) will lead to a rule with no effect, which can only be applied at two vertices that cannot be already linked (transforming the graph identically).
+Finally, we will present examples of the property of associativity in Examples~\ref{ex:assocDPO} and~\ref{ex:assocSqPO} in the setting of DPO- and SqPO-type rewriting theories, respectively.